All Episodes

 They just make innuendo.

-Uh of course, if they're really interested in finding lobbying abuse, they might look at the family of Harry Reed, whose Senate offices have been used to uh to further lobbying efforts of his sons.
+Of course, if they're really interested in finding lobbying abuse, they might look at the family of Harry Reid, whose Senate offices have been used to further lobbying efforts of his sons.

-From the South Florida Sun Sentinel, a headline Hispanic voters could make GOP pay for defeat of immigration legislation.
+From the South Florida Sun Sentinel, a headline, Hispanic voters could make GOP pay for defeated immigration legislation.

 And all over television today, the Democrats have had their talking heads and their political consultants and their analysts out there saying with big smiles on their face.